 Feeding these crocodilians isn't just

-dangerous, it's prohibited under statutory law in several states, including Florida.
-Evidence
+potentially dangerous, it's prohibited under statutory law in several states, including Florida.
+Don't

-be a participant in the eventual injury or death of another for the sake
+be a participant in the possible eventual injury or death of another for the sake

 of the momentary thrill of feeding a wild alligator.

 Did you know?

 Alligators longer than 48 inches which are involved in